RedPointGlobal/redpoint-rpi/README.md

 ```
 cd redpoint-rpi
 ```
-- Execute the following Helm command to install RPI on your Kubernetes cluster, using the configurations set in your values.yaml file:
+- Run the following Helm command to install RPI on your Kubernetes cluster, using the configurations set in your values.yaml file:
 ```
 helm install redpoint-rpi redpoint-rpi/ --values values.yaml
 ```